cbds/GettingAndCleaningData/CodeBook.md

 ### HARtidy2.txt

 This dataset was created by summarizing the HARtidy1.txt dataset.
-This dataset provides the mean value of all measurements grouped by each Subject and Activity combination.
-Accordingly, this dataset contains a Subject, an Activity, and the mean values of 66 Measurements.
+This dataset provides the average value of all measurements grouped by each Subject and Activity combination.
+Accordingly, this dataset contains a Subject, an Activity, and the average values of 66 Measurements.
 The dataset was formatted using the write.table() function of R, which contains one record per line, with features separated by a space.

 #### Feature Descriptions